JHU-PL-Lab/www-fpse/lecture/records.md

 ### Records
   - Records are like tuples, a data combiner, but with label names added for readability
+    - Yes it is only about readability but it can make a big difference in code quality
   - Record types must be declared just like OCaml variants.
   - Again the fields are immutable by default (but there is a way to make them mutable ..)